thedanpan/mac_overflow/README.md

 # Mac Overflow

-No apples found here.
-Strictly Mac &amp; Cheese Megaflow.
+*"No apples found here.
+Strictly Mac &amp; Cheese Megaflow."*

+A Rails application that mimics Stack Overflow where users can post questions, answers, and comments on anything related to Mac & Cheese.
+Emphasis on agile team development, TDD, as well as implementing secure polymorphic associations.

 ## Brought to you by:
 [Ricky Thomas](https://www.github.com/ricky-thomas)